cloudflare/cloudflare-docs/products/workers/src/content/tutorials/deploy-a-react-app-with-create-react-app/index.md

 ## Resources

 In this tutorial, you built and published a static site to Workers.
-If you would like to see the full source code for this application, the final version of the codebase is available as a [repository on GitHub](https://github.com/signalnerve/react-workers-template).
+If you would like to see the full source code for this application, the final version of the codebase is available [in a GitHub repository](https://github.com/signalnerve/react-workers-template).

 If you want to get started building your own projects, review the existing list of [Quickstart templates](/get-started/quickstarts).